ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Theoritical Analysis

 \subsection{Variance Analysis of Total Summed Error}

-The above proof gives a loose bound as an direct result of the law of large number, which does not depend on any assumption on the temporal dependence.
+The above proof gives an intuitive bound, which does not depend on any assumption on the temporal dependence.
 In this part, we consider this factor as a pivot for analysing the effects of different forecasting paradigms, identifying the role of our BDO.

 The variance of this total error is: